 Public Teaching Material

 UIUC CS has a great culture of just publishing teaching material on the open internet, which is great for learners outside UIUC, but also students who aren’t in the class yet.
-In breaks before term started, I’d often just watch lectures from a past semester or read their textbooks and slide materials as a broad first pass.
-Depending on your experience learning the material, it is a great way to get some understanding of how hard a class might be, but I’m putting it lower in my recommendations because it’s really hard to judge without having access to the homework and exams.
-As a side bonus, doing this will often make the classes easier since we learn better with multiple passes.
+In breaks before term started, I’d often just watch lectures from a past semester, read their slide materials as a broad first pass.
+Depending on your experience learning the material, it’s a decent way to gauge how hard a class might be, but I’m putting it lower in my recommendations because it’s really hard to judge without having access to the homework and exams.
+As a side bonus, doing this will often make the classes easier since people learn better with multiple passes.

 Credit Fillers

-Quite a lot of people have a large amount of pre-existing college credit coming into college, to the point of sophomore/junior by credit hours being a running joke.
+Quite a lot of people have a large amount of pre-existing college credit coming into college, to the point where “sophomore by credit hours” is a running joke.
 While many of these credits are quite useless in terms of getting to advanced classes earlier, it does save the effort of having to fluff up credit hours to graduate in 3.
-Not having this means taking 21.33 credits each semester which is quite a lot, and assuming you don’t overload the first semester and take 18, this leaves 22 credits overload for every single remaining semester.
+Not having this means taking ~21 credits each semester which is quite a lot, and assuming you don’t overload the first semester and take 18, this leaves 22 credits overload for every single remaining semester.
 Actually having that kind of load with a realistic class schedule is going to be too much for most people, so you should strongly consider taking credit hours that require virtually no work just to check this box.

 There are many options here: